boozallen/sdp-libraries/libraries/a11y/README.md

 ## Results
 ---

-The results of the scan are captured in an HTML report that gets archived by jenkins.
+The results of the scan are captured in an HTML report that gets archived by Jenkins.

 ### Report Index